VandinLab/TopKWY/README.md

-# TopKWY: Efficient Mining of the most Significant Patterns
+# TopKWY: Efficient Mining of the Most Significant Patterns with Permutation Testing
 ### Authors: Leonardo Pellegrina (pellegri@dei.unipd.it), Fabio Vandin (fabio.vandin@unipd.it)

-This package contains the C++ source files for TopKWY, tested under Linux, the datasets and the scripts to reproduce experiments described in "Efficient Mining of the most Significant Patterns".
+This package contains the C++ source files for TopKWY, tested under Linux, the datasets and the scripts to reproduce experiments described in "Efficient Mining of the Most Significant Patterns with Permutation Testing".

 If you find any bugs with this package, please do not hesitate to contact us at pellegri@dei.unipd.it and fabio.vandin@unipd.it.